khralovich/emojify/README.md

 # emojify
-The emojify project replicates the expressions of the person or the picture through emojis.
+The emojify project replicates the expressions of the person through emojis.